OrganicDreamer/DNA-parts-list-creator/README.md

 2. If there are 2+ parts in the parts list, download and open deleteLotsOfPartsFromList.R in RStudio or with R.

-* Set working directory to same folder as this R file.
+⋅⋅1 .Set working directory to same folder as this R file.
 In RStudio go to Session->Set Working Directory->To Source File Location.

-* Run the script.
+⋅2.Run the script.
 In RStudio the keyboard shortcut is Ctrl+Alt+R. This defines the function deleteLotsOfPartsFromList()

 * In R console window, for as many parts as you want to delete type: deleteLotsOfPartsFromList("part name 1", "part name 2", "part name 3").